-Tuition for international students at California State University, Northridge is $17,622 per year.
+In-state vs. Out-of-state Tuition at California State University, Northridge

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Don't forget to check your state's requirements for in-state residency.
+Choosing a school where you qualify for the reduced tuition offered to state residentscan drastically reduce the total cost of attending college.
+Take the time to confirm your state's criteria for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on the state you and your parents currently live in.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria as well, depending on where you live.

 Explore other California colleges